-Cost reimbursement grantees are required to provide mid-year and end of year progress reports, semi-annual financial reports, and an internal or external evaluation report as required by the AmeriCorps regulations 45 CFR §\$2522.500-2522.540 and §\$2522.700-2522.740.
+Cost reimbursement grantees are required to provide mid-year, end of year, and final progress reports, semi-annual financial reports, and an internal or external evaluation report as required by the AmeriCorps regulations 45 CFR §\$2522.500-2522.540 and §\$2522.700-2522.740.
+A final financial report is due at the end of the grant.

-Fixed Amount grantees are required to provide mid-year and end of year progress reports and an internal or external evaluation report.
+Fixed Amount grantees are required to provide mid-year, end of year, and final progress reports and an internal or external evaluation report.
 All grantees, including Fixed Amount grantees, submit quarterly financial reports to the U.S. Department of Health and Human Services Payment Management System.